triton-inference-server/model_navigator/examples/models/jax/linear/README.md

 # JAX Linear Model

-In this example we show how to optimize JAX linear model.
-We recommend running this example in NVIDIA NGC [TensorFlow2 containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
+In this example, we show how to optimize JAX linear model.
+We recommend running this example in NVIDIA NGC [TensorFlow2 container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).

-## Set-up the environment
+## Set up the environment

 ```bash
 . ./install.sh